Malcolm-Abbott/rc0124-code-solutions/express-mutations/express-mutations-quiz-notes.md

 - What is the significance of an HTTP request's method?

 It determines that action that is to be performed on the requested data.
+Determines the selected action that should be performed.

 - What is the significance of an HTTP response's status?